Our Adoption Commitment to Our Animals

 - Step 7: Vet references will be checked.

-- Step 8: A home visit by FOHA volunteers will be conducted either virtually or in-person.
+- Step 8: A virtual adoption consultation by FOHA volunteers will be conducted.

-- Step 9: Upon final adoption approval, all adopting adults will be required to complete an adoption contract at the shelter and pay the adoption fee.
+- Step 9: Upon final adoption approval, you will be required to complete an adoption contract at the shelter and pay the adoption fee.

 - Step 10: Time to take your new family member home and enjoy your new life together!